PopEntertainment.com

 Buckingham’s career with Mac is getting further in the rear-view mirror.
 He originally left the band in the late 80s and re-upped in 1997, but in the 15 years since returning to the fold the group released one live album, one studio album of original material and mounted three tours, the most recent in 2009.

-This solo one-man-show was a bit of an experiment even for Buckingham, who said that when he started touring solo he had a 10-piece band, then for years toured with three other musicians for years.
+This solo one-man-show was a bit of an experiment even for Buckingham, who said that when he started touring solo he had a 10-piece band, then for years toured with three other musicians.
 Now it was just he on stage.
 Though coolly, for a one-person-show there was a bank of at least twelve different guitars – electric and acoustic – all of which were used on one song or another.

 The stripping down worked well for Buckingham.
 The sparse arrangements took away from some of the slickness of his studio work – particularly the Mac songs – and gave them a new ragged urgency.

-Take, for example, his mid-80s solo single “Go Insane.”
+Take, for example, his mid-‘80s solo single “Go Insane.”
 Buckingham slowed the tempo greatly and ramped up the vocals, giving the song a bleak desperation that is probably more in tune with the lyrics than the upbeat pop of the original recording.
 The song was completely reinvented, making a very good tune even better.

 Even when he was faithful to the original arrangements (or at least as faithful as a single man can be on band songs) he enjoyed teasing the melody.
 After starting of with a very upbeat, swinging version of Fleetwood Mac’s “Never Going Back,” Buckingham suddenly bogged down the arrangement in the middle, stretching the lyrics out as if they were painful to get out, before returning to the original beat.